sheikproject/DanceDanceRevolution-Hottest-Party-series-stuff/Hottest Party 5/Characters/CHR20100/ReadMe.txt

-This is Emi's 3D model
+This is Emi's 3D model.